 This course will utilize the web for all instruction and assessment.
-There are no required on-campus meetings.
 However, if warranted, orientation and seminar meetings may be scheduled based on student needs.
 A Blackboard Platform course has been developed to guide students through the course content.
 Within the Blackboard course students will find instructional materials, assignments, tests/exams, as well as a discussion forum.

 Successfully completing a course on-line, does require students to be self-directed and self-motivated.
 The course will adhere to a pre-determined schedule, in order to cover the course content.
 The flexibility allowed in the on-line environment is limited to access, not completion of assignments.
 In general, students enrolled in online courses, can expect to devote more time and effort in completing course requirements than in a course conducted on campus.